appsemble/appsemble/CONTRIBUTING.md

 ### Permissions

-After adding a new permission to the `Permission` enum, add the permission to the relevant role at `packages/utils/constants/roles.ts`.
-Similarly add the permission and it’s description to `packages/studio/pages/organizations/messages.ts`.
+After adding a new permission to the `OrganizationPermission` enum in `packages/types/permissions.ts` add the permission and it’s description to `packages/studio/pages/organizations/messages.ts`.

+After adding a new permission to the `AppPermission` enum in `packages/types/permissions.ts`, add a corresponding one to the `OrganizationPermission` enum and map them in the `appOrganizationPermissionMapping` object.
+Then add the permissions to the relevant roles at `packages/types/roles.ts`.

 ### Testing